Dr. Nicholas A. Kenney

 At Southeast Missouri State University, Dr. Kenney regularly performs with the Water Street Brass Works, a Brass Trio with his Southeast faculty colleagues Dr. Marty Reynolds (Trombone) and Dr. Kevin Tague (Trumpet).
 He is currently a section member of the Jackson (TN) Symphony Orchestra and he has performed with the South Dakota Symphony, Omaha Symphony, Lincoln Symphony, Kansas City Symphony, St. Louis Symphony, Charlotte Symphony, Fayetteville Symphony, Hendersonville Symphony, Carolina Pops Orchestra, Chamber Orchestra of the Triangle, Long Bay Symphony, Spartanburg Philharmonic, Paducah Symphony, Memphis Symphony, Chattanooga Symphony, and the Savannah Philharmonic.

 Dr. Kenney has been extremely active as a teacher and clinician, presenting master classes in Guardiagrele, Italy, Morelia, Mexico, North Carolina, Nebraska, Alabama, Oklahoma, Tennessee, Louisiana, Illinois, Arkansas, and Virginia.
 He has served as Graduate Teaching Assistant at the University of Nebraska-Lincoln, Adjunct Professor of horn at UNC-Pembroke and Concordia University, and he is currently the Associate Professor of horn at Southeast Missouri State University where he has taught applied horn and athletic bands since the Fall of 2014.
 Prior to his appointment at SEMO he was the Director of Instrumental Studies at Cresset Christian Academy in Durham, NC.

 Dr. Kenney performs on a handmade double Horn by Jacob Medlin and Houser mouthpieces.
-He currently lives in Jackson, Missouri, with his wife Lindsay, daughter Amelia, and their Bengal cat, Oakley.
+He currently lives in Jackson, Missouri, with his wife Lindsay, and their daughter Amelia.